 Hydric Soil.
 A hydric soil is a soil that formed under conditions of saturation, flooding, or ponding long enough during the growing season to develop anaerobic conditions in the upper part.
 (USDA - NRCS 1995, Federal Register, 7/13/94, Vol. 59, No. 133, pp 35680-83).
-Hydric soils that occur in areas having positive indicators of hydrophytic vegetation and wetland hydrology are wetland soils, as defined by the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Western Mountains, Valleys, and Coast Region (Version 2.0) May 2010.
-Washington State Wetlands Identification and Delineation Manual (1997), Ecology Publication #96-94, as amended or revised.
+Hydric soils that occur in areas having positive indicators of hydrophytic vegetation and wetland hydrology are wetland soils, as defined by the Washington State Wetlands Identification and Delineation Manual (1997), Ecology Publication #96-94, as amended or revised.